The Gift of Sight

 Glaucoma

-And finally, as I finish this brief memoir and get ready for bed, I will put a drop of Latanoprost in each eye to keep a check on increasing pressure, a never-to-end treatment for glaucoma.
+And finally, as I finish this brief memoir and get ready for bed, I will put a drop of Latanoprost in each eye to keep a check on increasing pressure, a never-ending treatment for glaucoma.
 Tomorrow morning, I will wipe the lids of both eyes with OCuSOFT Lid Scrub to remove the grit that always develops overnight.